Mannitol: Food

 Mannitol increases blood glucose to a lesser extent than sucrose (thus having a relatively low glycemic index) so is used as a sweetener for people with diabetes, and in chewing gums.
 Although mannitol has a higher heat of solution than most sugar alcohols, its comparatively low solubility reduces the cooling effect usually found in mint candies and gums.
 However, when mannitol is completely dissolved in a product, it induces a strong cooling effect.
 Also, it has a very low hygroscopicity – it does not pick up water from the air until the humidity level is 98%.
 This makes mannitol very useful as a coating for hard candies, dried fruits, and chewing gums, and it is often included as an ingredient in candies and chewing gum.
 The pleasant taste and mouthfeel of mannitol also makes it a popular excipient for chewable tablets.

 Analytical chemistry

-Mannitol can be used to form a complex with boric acid.
-This increases the acid strength of the boric acid, permitting better precision in volumetric analysis of this acid.
+Mannitol forms stable complexes with boric acid.
+This considerably enhances the acidity of boric acid, allowing for greater precision in the volumetric titration of this acid.
+The stability of the mannitoborate ester anions shifts the acid dissociation equilibrium to the right, thereby increasing the solution's acidity by five orders of magnitude compared to that of pure boric acid.
+This lowers the pKa from 9 to below 4 for a sufficient concentration of mannitol.
+The resulting solution is referred to as mannitoboric acid.

 Other

 Mannitol is the primary ingredient of mannitol salt agar, a bacterial growth medium, and is used in others.

-Mannitol is used as a cutting agent in various drugs that are used intranasally (snorted), such as cocaine.
+Mannitol is used as a cutting agent in various drugs that are used intranasally (snorted), such as heroin and cocaine.
 A mixture of mannitol and fentanyl (or fentanyl analogs) in ratio 1:10 is labeled and sold as "China white", a popular heroin substitute.

+Mannitol is a sugar alcohol with "50-70 percent of the relative sweetness of sugar, which means more must be used to equal the sweetness of sugar.
+Mannitol lingers in the intestines for a long time and therefore often causes bloating and diarrhea."